 here, 1568, as used in the server definition.

 - This instance of Scream will be forwarding the data that it receives so tick one or both of the Transmit data from local Com ports box and the Transmit data from Network check-boxes, as appropriate.

 - Follow the steps above to create a new instance of Scream with a different configuration file, and run it.

 - Open the Network Control window on the new instance of Scream, and click on the My Client tab.

 - Check the Receive UDP Data box.
-The local loopback should now be active, and if data are coming in to the first instance, either over the network or via a serial port, you should see the same data appearing in the second instance.
+The local loopback should now be active and, if data are coming in to the first instance, either over the network or via a serial port, you should see the same data appearing in the second instance.

-- Configure the second instance of Scream as required.
+- Complete the configuration of the second instance of Scream as required.

 It is easy to create configurations where data streams transmitted by one instance of Scream find their way back to the same instance, at which point the packets start circulating uselessly, causing network congestion and spurious, duplicate entries in Scream's source tree, as illustrated below:

 In this example, a PC called GLEN receives data from GSLA-1327 via Port A of eam3024.
 The first entry in the source tree shows this data path from instrument to PC.
 Because of a misconfiguration, these data are being transmitted directly back to GLEN and the second entry in the source tree shows that the data path in this case is from eam3024 to GLEN (eam3024>GLEN) and then, implicitly, to GLEN again.

 Data that have followed this path are also retransmitted, so we see eam3024>GLEN>GLEN and eam3024>GLEN>GLEN>GLEN and so forth, as the packets are recirculated.